bpedroso/loghook/README.md

 A barebones Node.js app using [Express 4](http://expressjs.com/).

-This application is based on the [Getting Started with Node on Heroku](https://devcenter.heroku.com/articles/getting-started-with-nodejs) article - check it out.
+This application is used to receive notifications as a webhook and exposes a UI to show logs.

+Using Socket.io to show logs [Socket.io](https://socket.io/)

 ## Running Locally